Getting Started / Integrating NOV in Blazor

 Coded Integration for C#

 This step is not mandatory, because you can integrate NOV in an already existing Blazor WebAssembly project.
-It is performed just for the purpose of making a complete installation scenario.
+It is performed just for the purpose of making a complete integration scenario.

 2. Reference the NOV Assemblies